getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     620624696a29fd1f09b56266303ae40a77a60167e275ed75d3d5677cc7274030
     ```

-    The run command's output is the ID of the cron container.
+    The command's output is the ID of the cron container.

 You now have all of your infrastructure in place.
 This is a good time to customize your NGINX configuration to integrate with the rest of your application.

-### Getting a production certificate
+### Get a production certificate

-Once you're confident that your infrastructure is in place with staging certificates, it's time to issue production ones.
-The Let's Encrypt client won't let you reissue production certificates directly over the staging ones, so it takes a bit of finesse to replace the staging certificates without needing to redo the entire setup.
+When you're confident that your infrastructure is in place with staging certificates, it's time to issue production ones.
+The Let's Encrypt client doesn't let you reissue production certificates directly over the staging ones, so you need to follow a few extra steps to replace the staging certificates.

-1. Before you begin, get rid of the cron container.
-It would be awkward if the `reissue` script attempted to reissue staging certificates in the middle of the replacement process!
+1. Stop and remove the cron container.
+You don't want the `reissue` script attempted to reissue staging certificates in the middle of the replacement process.

     ```bash
     $ docker stop my-cron